 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th-century fort surrounding the city.
-Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.
+Between 4.500 and 20.000 people were killed while at Konzentrationslager Posen, and we spent an afternoon there exploring the place.

 The History of Konzentrationslager Posen

-In the end of 1939, the camp was renamed as a Gestapo prison and transit camp and got to become Geheime Staatspolizei Staatspolizeileitstelle Posen. Übergangslager – Fort VII.
-The condition of the prisoners improved a little during that but it was still a concentration camp.
+At the end of 1939, the camp was renamed a Gestapo prison and transit camp and got to become Geheime Staatspolizei Staatspolizeileitstelle Posen. Übergangslager – Fort VII.
+The condition of the prisoners improved a little during that, but it was still a concentration camp.

-After the end of the Second World War, the complex of buildings was used as a storage space by the polish army until 1979 when it became the Wielkopolska Martyrs Museum at Fort VII.
+After the end of the Second World War, the complex of buildings was used as a storage space by the Polish army until 1979, when it became the Wielkopolska Martyrs Museum at Fort VII.

 Visiting the Wielkopolska Martyrs Museum at Fort VII

 From what we read online, the guards used to tell the prisoners that if they could climb the stairs with the rock without dropping it, they would be set free.
-We can only imagine the effort those prisoners took into carrying that stone before being kicked down to their deaths.
+We can only imagine the effort those prisoners took to carry that stone before being kicked down to their deaths.

-Like we said before, reaching Fort VII is not an easy task.
-Depending of where you are staying in Poznan, the best choice would be to grab a taxi.
+As we said before, reaching Fort VII is not an easy task.
+Depending on where you are staying in Poznan, the best choice would be to grab a taxi.

 You can find the fort at Al. Polska (Jeżyce) and the Fort is open until 16:00 every day but Monday.